Eliezer Kalina

 Throughout the years Kalina was a member of the IDF veterans volleyball team.
-In 1974, he established a volleyball team in the rehabilitation center he practiced in, and began serving as its coach.
+In 1974, he established a volleyball team in the rehabilitation center he practiced in, and began serving the team coach.
 As both player and coach he shared three gold medals and one silver medal at the Paralympic Games.
 In 1992 they reached sixth place.

 Kalina was active in sports until the early 2000s (decade).
 He also completed MBA studies and an MA in political science, while working for Tel Aviv University and the Prime Minister's Office.